Jnrolfe/disaster_recovery_research_code/README.md

-# disaster_recovery_research_code
+# influencer_research_code
-This repo contains code pertaining to the research paper "Using Epidemiological Models to Simulate Disaster Housing Recovery"
+This repo contains code pertaining to research on finding influencing users in Github data